Valleytronics using van der Waals heterostructures

 Quantum sensors and quantum qubits

-Our group is interested in developing single photon emitters using such as point defects in NV diamond or 2D materials.
-We also investigate the electron/nuclear spin qubits aiming at quantum sensors, and toward scalable quantum-optic interfaces.
+Our group is interested in developing quantum magnetometry and solid-state quantum qubits using point defects in NV diamond or 2D materials.
+We investigate the electron/nuclear spin qubits aiming at quantum sensors, and toward scalable quantum-optic interfaces.
 This particular work is supported by the NRF Korea-funded ERC (Engineering Research Center) for developing scalable quantum computers.